-Virgin Pulse to merge with rivals, use Providence for HQ
+Branson-owned health company to merge with its rival

 - Consumer Reports raises concerns over Tesla Model 3 braking

-She expects the merger to lead to more hiring in Providence.
+She said expects the merger to lead to more hiring in Providence.

 The merger was announced six months after Virgin Pulse said it was moving its global headquarters from Massachusetts to Rhode Island.